-Since the majority of UTMD's sales are outside the U.S. and consolidated financial results are reported in USD terms, a stronger USD can have a negative effect.
-For the approximate 35% of sales to foreign entities made in fixed USD terms, a stronger USD makes the devices more expensive and weakens demand.
-For the remaining 65% invoiced in a foreign currency, not only USD sales and profits are reduced, but also gross profits and operating profits in foreign currency terms are reduced because many of the finished products and/or components are being purchased in fixed USD.
+Since a significant portion of UTMD's sales are outside the U.S. and consolidated financial results are reported in USD terms, a stronger USD can have negative effects.
+For the portion of sales to foreign entities made in fixed USD terms, a stronger USD makes the devices more expensive and weakens demand.
+For the portion invoiced in a foreign currency, not only USD-denominated sales and profits are reduced, but also gross profits and operating profits in foreign currency terms are reduced because finished distributed products and/or U.S. made raw materials and components are likely being purchased in fixed USD.